jeffgrunewald/maverick/README.md

     such as `api/customers/:customer_id` (required).

   * `:args` - The format of the argument that will be passed to the internal function, which can be one of `:params` (the default), `{:required_params: [atom()]}`, or `:request`.

-If the value is `params`, the argument passed to the function will be a string-keyed map merging the path parameters map, query parameters map, and the request body map.
-If the value is `{required_params, [atom()]}`, where the second element is a list of atoms representing keys that
+      * `:params` - The argument passed to the function will be a string-keyed map merging the path parameters map, query parameters map, and the request body map.

-    _must_ appear and have non-`nil` values in the request params map, this subset of key/value pairs will be sent as a string-keyed map.
-If the value is `:request` then the entire `%Maverick.Request{}` will be sent.
+      * `{:required_params, [atom()]}` - The second element is a list of atoms representing keys that _must_ appear and have non-`nil` values in the request params map, this subset of key/value pairs will be sent as a string-keyed map.

+      * `:request` - The entire Maverick request struct will be sent.
 This is good for handling requests that need access to deeper elements of the HTTP request like the source IP, scheme, port, manipulating headers, etc.

   * `:method` - The HTTP method the function should respond to as an atom or a string.
 Defaults to `"POST"` (all methods are converted to uppercase strings so follow your personal tastes).